Victoria Schofield

-Victoria Schofield is a British author, biographer, and historian.
+Rosemary Victoria Schofield (born 15 September 1950) is a British author, biographer, and historian.
 Her most recent books are a memoir of her thirty year friendship with Benazir Bhutto, a two volume history of the Black Watch and a biography of Sir John Wheeler-Bennett.
-She also wrote the first full-length biography of Field Marshal Archibald Wavell and edited a memoir of his life and naval career by her late father Vice Admiral Brian Betham Schofield).
+She also wrote the first full-length biography of Field Marshal Archibald Wavell and edited a memoir of his life and naval career by her late father Vice Admiral Brian Schofield.
 She regularly contributes to British national and specialist media.

 Life and career

-Victoria Schofield was educated at the Royal Naval School for Girls, and at Lady Margaret Hall (LMH) of Oxford University, from which she holds a degree in Modern History.
-At LMH she was a close friend of Benazir Bhutto, whom she succeeded as President of the Oxford Union Society.
-She was the visiting Alistair Horne Fellow at St Antony's College, University of Oxford in 2004-2005.
+Born in Washington, D.C. in 1950, one of the daughters of Vice-Admiral Brian Betham Schofield and his third wife Grace Mildred Seale, Schofield was educated at the Royal Naval School for Girls, and at Lady Margaret Hall (LMH) of Oxford University, from which she holds a degree in Modern History.
+At LMH she was a close friend of Benazir Bhutto, whom she succeeded as President of the Oxford Union Society in the Trinity term of 1977.
+She was the Alistair Horne visiting fellow at St Antony's College, Oxford, in 2004–2005.

-Schofield is married to Stephen Willis and has three adult children.
+In 1982, Schofield married Stephen Willis, and she has three adult children.